-7.6.2 Assessment of Compliance with the Study Intervention
+7.5.2 Assessment of Compliance with the Study Intervention

 The CTRC will monitor compliance with the randomised study intervention through completion of case report forms at site recording the intervention given and the allocation provided by the online randomisation system.
 Any deviations from the randomised intervention will be explored with site.
+As NERVES is a pragmatic trial the interventions are expected to reflect local NHS policy and so variation within the interventions is expected.

-7.7 Concomitant Medications/Treatments
+7.6 Concomitant Medications/Treatments

 NERVES is an unblinded trial therefore decisions about concomitant medications/treatments will depend on the local medical plan and clinical management.
 Details of concomitant medication will be collected on a dedicated CRF.
-In the event of a Serious Adverse Event concomitant medication will be captured on an SAE CRF.
+In the event of a Serious Adverse Event concomitant medication information will be captured on an SAE CRF.

-7.8 Co-enrolment Guidelines
+7.7 Co-enrolment Guidelines

-To avoid potentially confounding issues, ideally patients should not be recruited into other trials.
+To avoid potentially confounding issues, patients should ideally not be recruited into other trials.
 Where recruitment into another trial is considered to be appropriate and unlikely to have any detrimental effect on the NERVES trial this must first be discussed with the coordinating centre who will contact the Chief Investigator.